-Craig Godfrey was born in Hobart, Tasmania, where he resides today enjoying his passion for writing fiction; usually with a tendency for history; typically using Tasmania’s rich convict past as a blank canvas and creating a good yarn over the actual fact.
+Craig Godfrey was born in Hobart, Tasmania, where he resides today with his partner Libby Hughes, enjoying his passion for writing fiction; usually with a tendency for history; typically using Tasmania’s rich convict past as a blank canvas and creating a good yarn over the actual fact.
 A journalist once told him, ‘never let the truth get in the way of a good story.’

 And he hasn’t.